iszczesniak/cpp/references/index.md

 * Reference is an alias (a name) for some data (a variable, an object, a temporary).

+* Reference has no identity, and so we cannot take its address.

 * When using a reference to an object, we use the object member selection syntax (i.e., `object.member`), and not the object member selection through a pointer syntax (i.e., `pointer->member`).